djradon/public-notes/book.semantic-modeling-for-data.md

 - having the different cuisines embedded within the restaurant class can make it hard to talk directly about them (e.g., you cannot easily say that one cuisine is influenced by another) or link them to other entities (e.g., with recipes).
 Conversely, the second model allows you to talk about cuisines but takes away from you the convenience of the subclass relation.
 - The key ability that a subclass gives you in a model is that you can define relations, attributes, and other axioms that apply only to the instances of that class and not those of its superclass.

+### Things to Remember

+- Useful subclasses are those that have additional attributes, relations, or other characteristics compared to their parent class, and these characteristics are commonly used in the domain of discourse
+- Avoid subclasses with low rigidity as they are harder to maintain

+## Fuzzification

+- we can assign a real number to a vague statement, within a range from 0 to 1.
+A value of 1 would mean that the statement is completely true, a value of 0 means that it is completely false, and any value in between that is “partly true” to a given, quantifiable extent.
+- fuzzy truth degrees are not probabilities
+- A probability statement is about quantifying the likelihood of events or facts whose truth conditions are well defined to come true (e.g., “it will rain tomorrow with a probability of 0.8”), while a fuzzy statement is about quantifying the extent to which events or facts whose truth conditions are undefined can be perceived as true.
+- Truth fuzzification makes sense only when it manages to reduce disagreements over the validity of a model’s vague statements, and the benefits of this reduction outweigh the fuzzification effort and cost

+### Fuzzification Options

+- The number and kind of fuzzy degrees you need to acquire for your model’s vague elements depend on the latter’s vagueness type and dimensions.
+- Commonly used fuzzy membership functions: (a) trapezoidal function, (b) triangular function, (c) left-shoulder function, (d) right-shoulder function, and (e) linear function
+- if an element has quantitative vagueness in more than one dimension, then things become a bit more complicated.
+  - One option is to define a multivariate fuzzy membership function like the one in Figure 12-5, i.e., a function with one variable for each dimension.
+For example, if you have the class CompetitorCompany that you have identified as quantitatively vague in the dimensions of revenue and employee count, then you could define a two-variable function based on these dimensions.
+  - Another option is to define one membership function per dimension and then combine these via some fuzzy logic operation, like fuzzy conjunction or fuzzy disjunction